MassOS-Linux/MassOS/installation-guide.md

 # Release Notes
 This is the development version of MassOS.
 It contains the upcoming changes for the next version of MassOS, however it is subject to change before the final release:

+- Added some very small command-line games (bsd-games).
+- Added the 'dig', 'host' and 'nslookup' utilities from ISC BIND.

 It also includes the following upgraded software, however is also subject to change before the final release:

 - Graphviz: `2.49.1 --> 2.49.2`